 This tour is all about bringing the MTB Beds vibe to the Backcountry.
 Every trail, every climb, every shuttle, every coffee, every lunch, every hotel, refuge and beer has been ridden and tested, by us and our partners at Backcountry Finale, no shortcuts.
 At each and every point we've thought, is there a better trail or a better spot to sip that post ride beer, a better view to wake up to....

 This trip has 7 days of action packed riding from the day you arrive.
 There will be no let up on the action as this tour packs in the best trails of Liguria and even dipping your toes into France and the Roya Valley.
-It's assisted by by a Land Rover Defender, though we'll need you to put in the effort on occasion, we'll make sure it's worth it with mind blowing trails, epic adventure and a cold beer to finish the day on.
-We wrote a little more on about the tour on Pinkbike.
+It's assisted by a Land Rover Defender, though we'll need you to put in the effort on occasion, we'll make sure it's worth it with mind blowing trails, epic adventure and a cold beer to finish the day on.
+We wrote a little more about the tour on Pinkbike.

 Day One - Arrival

 We'll ask you to book flights that land before our shuttle leaves Nice airport, midday on the day of arrival.
 This is in order to get you up to Finale Ligure in good time and have your bikes built up.
 We'll do this at our base for the MTB Beds Finale Ligure Riders Week, Villa Arcelli, with our workshop and mechanic onsite to fix up any last minute issues.